Static Web App documentation

 4. Olumide Ogunyanwo

-Some content may need to be confidential as it may contain personal data, or organisationally sensitive information.
+Some content may need to be confidential as it could contain personal data, or organisationally sensitive information.
 Permissions to view different parts of the app is controlled via those listed above.

 Initial thoughts on roles: